 Location: Quartier des spectacles

 Just for Laughs (Juste pour Rire) Montréal is the world’s largest international comedy event, welcoming 2 million people each summer.
+Just For Laughs revolutionized the comedy world and launched the careers of hundreds of today’s most renowned comedians, like Kevin Hart, Dave Chappelle, Jimmy Fallon and Amy Schumer.
 Each day, performers, both vocal and visual, perform throughout the city.
 In the evenings, the nightclubs and live venue theatres offer a knee-slapping line-up of big-name acts and performers.

 Location: Quartier des spectacles